terra-money/classic-core/docs/guide/terracli.md

 * Maximum numbers of validators
 * Coin denomination for staking

+All these values will be subject to updates though a `governance` process by `ParameterChange` proposals.

 #### Query Pool

 A staking `Pool` defines the dynamic parameters of the current state.
 You can query them with the following command: